DevProgress/more-tacos/README.md

   To run directly on the host:

     - install node >= 0.12
-    - install dependencies: `npm install`
+    - install dependencies in the app directory: `npm install`
-    - start the development server: `npm run gulp-watch`
+    - start the development server from the app directory: `npm run gulp-watch`

   To run from within Docker container (helpful if you do not want to install node on the host):